Elma Walsh of #LiveLife foundation addresses fifth annual Ceiliúradh Cois Life

 “There are signs from other countries that the tide can turn back in favour of respect for life.
 With hope in our hearts, we must strive to become even better witnesses for life in new and inspiring ways.”

 The annual dinner, called the Ceiliúradh Cois Life, raises funds for the Pro Life Campaign’s work in education and this year’s focus was on pro-life outreach to students in third level education.
+The 2019 Dinner supported the new European initiative of ‘Students for Life’ that will create a Pan-European summit for pro-life students across Europe.

 She pointed out that thousands of young people became politically active to protect unborn babies and their mothers during the abortion referendum campaign in 2018 and that the goal of the Future Leaders Programme was to support and build on this youthful dynamism to assist young people in reframing the debate on the right to life on college campuses and in the public square.